Tasty Recipe for Tuna Noodle Casserole with Peas You’ll Ever Need

 Step 1: Cook the Noodles

 First, preheat your oven to 375°F (190°C).
-Next, bring a large pot of salted water to a boil.
-After that, add the egg noodles and cook them for about 2 minutes less than the package instructions indicate.
-They should still be a little firm because they will continue to cook in the oven.
-This is the secret to avoiding a mushy casserole.
-Finally, once cooked, drain the noodles and set them aside.
+After that, find a big pot and fill it with salted water, bringing it to a boil.
+Add the egg noodles, but be careful not to overcook them.
+Cook them for about two minutes less than what the package says.
+They should still be a little firm; keep in mind, they will keep cooking in the oven.
+This is crucial for avoiding a casserole that’s, you know, soggy.
+When the noodles are ready, drain them and put them somewhere safe.

 Step 2: Create the Creamy Sauce from Scratch

-Next, slowly pour in the warm milk and broth, whisking continuously to prevent any lumps from forming.
-Bring the sauce to a gentle simmer.
-Keep stirring until it thickens enough to coat the back of a spoon.
-This should take about 5-7 minutes.
+After that, slowly pour in the warm milk and broth, whisking the whole time to keep things smooth.
+Bring the sauce to a low simmer.
+Keep stirring until the sauce thickens enough to coat the back of a spoon.
+This should take about five to seven minutes.

 Step 3: Combine the Casserole